ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 $people->select()->where('city', 'in', ['Zürich', 'Bern', 'Basel'])->get();
 ```

-You can also use the the `whereIn` method which will do exactly the same thing.
+You can also use the `whereIn` method which will do exactly the same thing.

 ```php
 // SQL: select * from `people` where `city` in (Zürich, Bern, Basel)